barfowl/OpenSubdiv/documentation/bfr_overview.rst

 | Uniform tessellation of a triangle with *Bfr* (left) and GPU tessellation (right).          |
 +---------------------------------------------------------------------------------------------+

-These triangular patterns are consistent with what Moreton referred to as "integer spacing" for triangular patches in early work on hardware tessellation [Moreton, 2001], but which were later lost in the actual hardware implementation.
+These triangular patterns were previously referred to as "integer spacing" for triangular patches in early work on hardware tessellation.
+But use of these patterns was generally discarded in favor of techniques that split the triangle into three quads -- allowing the hardware solution for quad tessellation to be reused.

 ----